tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 cd ../..
 ```

-Now we can install/upgrade the canvas using helm:
+Now we are ready to install/upgrade the canvas

+#### Install/Upgrade canvas

+Again from the root of the local git repository execute the following command:

 ```
 $ helm upgrade --install canvas charts/canvas-oda -n canvas --create-namespace